flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ### Hometown

 We would like to trial [[Hometown]] as an improvement over the default [[Mastodon]] experience.
 We could start by running it as a separate instance.
-The rest of this section tries to detail how we would go  as an experiment.
+The rest of this section tries to detail how we would go about this as an experiment.

-We could do this on e.g. https://town.social.coop, bootstrapping a parallel instance.
+The proposal is to do this on a designated subdomain e.g. https://alpha.social.coop (if we would like to reuse this approach for testing upgrades/new software packages in general) or https://town.social.coop.
+We would be bootstrapping a parallel ActivityPub instance.
 This could be done in two ways:

 - Set up a read only instance off database restores, read only meaning also with federation off.
 Let users play with it and reach a conclusion on whether they are interested in the change.
 - Set up a new instance where users can sign up for independent profiles to fully test drive [[Hometown]] also as a writing/local collaboration/governance platform.

-In the medium term (after a set experimentation phase) users would vote on whether they want to move to [[Hometown]] as the software serving their social.coop [[Fediverse]] profiles.
+In the medium term (after a set experimentation phase) users would vote on whether they want to move to [[Hometown]] as the primary software serving their social.coop [[Fediverse]] profiles.

 ### Matrix